valemar10/SciPy24/README.md

 ImprovedVGG16.ipynb: Enhancements to the VGG16 model, including addressing the class imbalance, implementing regularization, and adding Early Stopping.

-EfficientNet.ipynb: Run an EfficientNet model for 6-channel satellite images to incorporate the Before RGB GeoTIFF Wildfire Images with the After RGB GeoTIFF Wildfire Images under one input.
+EfficientNet6Channel.ipynb: Run an EfficientNet model for 6-channel satellite images to incorporate the Before RGB GeoTIFF Wildfire Images with the After RGB GeoTIFF Wildfire Images under one input.

 ### Contact Information